Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 ### Support duration for Semi-Annual Enterprise Channel
 Any given version of Semi-Annual Enterprise Channel is supported for 14 months.
 The new Semi-Annual Enterprise Channel version released in January receives support until March of the next year.
 Similarly, the version released in July is supported until September of the following year.

+> [!IMPORTANT]
+> Beginning July 2025, Semi-Annual Enterprise Channel versions will be supported for 8 months (reduced from 14 months), with a maximum of 2 forks supported simultaneously (reduced from 2 or 3 forks).
+Additionally, a 2-month rollback period will be available to allow users to revert to the prior feature release with security updates in case of issues.

 At any given time, there are always two versions of Semi-Annual Enterprise Channel that are supported.
 To see which versions of Semi-Annual Enterprise Channel are currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).